 5 Fabulous Watchdogs For Apartment Living

-A home security system offers immeasurable benefits.
+Home security systems offer immeasurable benefits to protect your home from intruders.
 When you couple it with man’s best friend, your apartment is nearly impermeable.

 Because a dog’s senses are greater than a human's, they can detect the approach of a stranger before that person even arrives at the front door.
 Canines not only bark when someone is at the door, but they can (and will) snarl and bite if the situation looks potentially dangerous.

 Having a watchdog just makes sense, because your home and your family’s safety are most important, and a dog’s detection of strangers is something a security system just can’t compete with.
 According to ADT, home burglaries generally occur during the mid-morning to early afternoon when the family is away.
 Crooks are in and out quickly, grabbing what they can; a dog can help to slow them down and increase the chance of them getting caught.

 Ready to boost security in your rental?
 Here are five dogs that not only make the perfect companions but excellent watchdogs in your apartment, too:

 Members of the hound family, dachshunds are described as faithful, reliable, and loud.
 With their short legs, long body, and low-hanging belly, dachshunds generally weigh less than 30 pounds.
 The breed makes a great watchdog because of their loyalty to their owner and distrust of strangers.
 ADT identifies them to be great home protectors because of their vociferous bark, but does warn potential owners that they can be difficult to train and don’t do well with small kids.
 The dachshund would make a wonderful pet and watchdog for an elderly person or couple that lives alone in an apartment.